We Are All The Precious Children of God

 This is the lesson of tonight, it’s the lesson of tomorrow, and it’s the lesson of new life, for Jesus says, “He who gives his life away, will have life in abundance.”

 The reason this Mass was celebrated in the Hall was the church was needed for the Chinese Mass.
-To make up, Father Hanly went to a lots of trouble to decorate the Hall and make it feel welcoming.
+To make up, Father Hanly made a special effort to decorate the Hall and make it feel welcoming.

 The two Masses being celebrated at the same time is also the reason you can hear singing and prayers from the Chinese Mass in the background as Father was giving his homily.